Attorney for Kenosha gunman Kyle Rittenhouse says client was hunted 'as prey' before deadly shooting

 DOJ 'TARGETING AND INVESTIGATING' LEADERS, FUNDERS OF FAR-LEFT GROUPS AND RIOTERS, WOLF TELLS TUCKER

-Pierce said one of the men involved in the struggle, identified by local media as a BLM volunteer medic named Gaige Grosskreutz, was holding a firearm when he was shot in the arm by Rittenhouse
+Pierce said one of the men involved in the struggle, identified by local media as a BLM volunteer medic named Gaige Grosskreutz, was holding a firearm when he was shot in the arm by Rittenhouse.

 "He fired and disarmed the individual, hitting him in the arm," Pierce said.
 "He shot and killed the other person who was attacking him.
 And I got to tell you, if you really think about this, Tucker, in this war zone, in this chaos that is occurring in this city in America in the middle of Wisconsin, Kyle -- the only individuals that Kyle shot were the three individuals that were attacking him and putting him at risk of serious bodily harm or death.